Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Self-adjointness of second order Wick polynomials

 where $c_j<\infty$ in the final inequality, because of the Hadamard condition and the fact that $k_0\ge 0$.
 After summing over $j$ we have verified all the assumptions of Theorem \ref{Thm_Konrady}, which completes the proof. \end{proof*}

 It is in order to make a remark on the class $\mathcal{S}$ of smearing functions appearing in Theorems \ref{Thm_SAGL} and \ref{Thm_SA} (see also \cite{Fewster+2002_3} p.345 for similar comments): \begin{remark} \textnormal{Note that a sum of squares of real-valued test-functions is clearly a positive test-function, but the converse is not true because of Hilbert's Theorem of 1888 \cite{Rudin2000}.
-In fact, if $O\subset\mathbb{R}^d$ is an open set with $d\ge 4$ then one may find homogeneous polynomials $P\ge 0$ on $O$ which cannot be written as a finite sum of squares of polynomials, and therefore they are not finite sums of squares of $C^2$ functions either \cite{Bony+2006}.
-(For $d=3$ the same argument gives counter-examples for finite sums of squares of $C^3$ functions.)
-Multiplying $P$ by a test-function $f$ which is identically $1$ near $0$ does not spoil the argument, so $fP$ is not a square of $C^2$ functions either.\footnote{In view of this, the heart of the problem seems to be algebraic in nature rather than analytic (at least in higher dimensions).
-It therefore seems unrelated to the infinite order zeroes of $f$, which are mentioned in the context of the one dimensional case in \cite{Fewster+2002_3}.} The work of \cite{Blekherman2006} suggests that such counter-examples could be plentiful.
-As a positive result, any nonnegative smooth function $f\ge 0$ on $O$ can be written as a finite sum of $C^1$ functions with Lipschitz continuous derivatives \cite{Bony+2006}, but this small amount of regularity places severe restrictions on the order of the $Q_j$ and of $\omega_2$.
+In fact, if $O\subset\mathbb{R}^d$ is an open set with $d\ge 4$ then one may find a homogeneous polynomial $P\ge 0$ on $O$ of degree $4$ which cannot be written as a finite sum of squares of polynomials, and therefore it is not a finite sum of squares of $C^2$ functions either \cite{Bony+2006}.\footnote{In view of this, the heart of the problem seems to be algebraic in nature rather than analytic (at least in higher dimensions).
+It therefore seems unrelated to the infinite order zeroes of $f$, which are mentioned in the context of the one dimensional case in \cite{Fewster+2002_3}.} (For $d=3$ the same argument gives a counter-example for finite sums of squares of $C^3$ functions, using a polynomial of degree $6$.)
+Multiplying $P$ by a test-function $f$ which is identically $1$ near $0$ does not spoil the argument, so $fP$ is not a square of $C^2$ functions either.
+More generally, if $f(0)\not=0$ then $f^2P$ cannot be a sum of squares of $C^2$ functions.
+The work of \cite{Blekherman2006} suggests that such counter-examples could be plentiful.
+As a positive result, however, any nonnegative smooth function $f\ge 0$ on $O$ can be written as a finite sum of $C^1$ functions with Lipschitz continuous derivatives \cite{Bony+2006}, but this small amount of regularity places severe restrictions on the order of the $Q_j$ and of $\omega_2$.
 The fact that any $f\ge 0$ can be written as a difference of two squares of smooth functions seems of little use for our proof.}